Glen Goei

-Glen Goei (魏铭耀 (魏銘耀, Wèi Míng Yào); born 22 December 1962) is one of Singapore's leading film and theatre directors.
-His broad ranging body of work embraces the full gamut of the performing and visual arts and includes film, theatre, musicals, large scale shows, World Expos, dance, music, and architectural design.
+Glen Goei (zh; born 22 December 1962) is a theatre and film director from Singapore.
+His body of work includes film, theatre, musicals, large scale shows, World Expos, dance, music, and architectural design.

 Glen Goei was the artistic director of Mu-Lan Arts in London from 1990 to 1998.
 It was the first Asian theatre company to be established in the United Kingdom.
 He is currently the Associate Artistic Director of the Singaporean theatre company, W!LD RICE.

 Goei's film Forever Fever was the first Singapore film to achieve a worldwide commercial release.
 The film was distributed in America and the UK by Miramax, which then signed him on an exclusive three-picture deal.

 In 1994, he received the National Youth Award for his contribution to the arts from Prime Minister Goh Chok Tong.

 Early life

 Born on 22 December 1962 and the youngest of seven children, Goei attended the Anglo Chinese School in Singapore from 1969 to 1980, then Jesus College, Cambridge University, in the UK from 1983 to 1986, where he earned his B.A.
 Honors, M.A. in history.
 He spent the next two years at Mountview Academy of Theatre Arts, receiving a Postgraduate Diploma in Drama, and later studied filmmaking at New York University (1994-1995).